UWNetworksLab/ufo-management-server-flask/DeveloperGuide.md

  - [Pip](http://pip.readthedocs.org/en/stable/) to install various python packages and libraries (specified in `requirements.txt`).
  - [NPM](https://www.npmjs.org/) to install node modules that we use for our build process (specified in `package.json`).
  - [Bower](http://bower.io) to install libraries that we use in the UI (specified in `bower.json`) including Polymer.

-## Development

-Development of UfO centers around one core git repository for the Management Server.
-Its purpose is to facilitate adding and removing users to and from the various proxy servers that a customer sets up.
-The Management Server is based on the Flask framework and so makes heavy use of Flask’s built in tools and utilities.
-A previous version was built on AppEngine, but is no longer supported (see [here](https://github.com/uProxy/ufo-management-server) for more info on that repository).
-The following sections provide best practice information for setting up, developing, testing, and maintaining the Management Server (as well as future components, such as the Deployment Server).

-For a high level technical overview of UfO, see the [UfO Design Doc](https://docs.google.com/document/d/1M6gL67V2m5xk1pr42-CLh7jJteg74OpHof-14GgLa3U/edit).

 ### Setup